 He looked me steady in the eye; I shrank beneath his stare.

 Yet as I gazed upon his face—and this is strange to tell—

 This house was once too cluttered.
-You’ve cleaned it out, I see.
+You have cleaned it out, I see.

-In giving much to others, you’ve made room for me!”
+In giving much to others, you have thus made room for me!”

-My story has a lesson, a secret to reveal:
+My story has a lesson, a wise secret to reveal:

-Charity to others is treasure none can steal.
+True charity to others is rich treasure none can steal.